 Some individuals living in Austria may be exempt from paying income tax or filing a return.
 These include:

-• If your student stipends for writing a master’s or PhD thesis do not exceed the Austrian Study Grant or earnings from internships/part-time jobs are below the tax threshold
+- Students whose stipends for writing a master’s or PhD thesis do not exceed the Austrian Study Grant or whose earnings from internships/part-time jobs are below the tax threshold

-• Some pensions may be tax-free depending on the source and amount
+- Some pensions, depending on the source and amount

 How do I file my income tax return in Austria?